 5. Incorrect TLD

-It is a habit for people to assume that every website address has a .com TLD.
+It is a habit for people to assume that every website address has a .com TLD (top-level domain).
 This is why you should be extremely cautious when naming your domain.
 You will find that most of the short, memorable .com domains have already been taken.

-Recently, there has been a significant push to make .co (Colombian top-level domain) an alternate to .com domains.
+A couple of years back, there was a significant push to make .co (Colombian top-level domain) as an alternative to .com domains.
 Unfortunately, this effort has been unreasonable.
 This is because many people still assume (as mentioned before) that your domain is yourcompany.com and not yourcompany.co!

 - We've also highlighted the best website hosting services